 In a lesser movie, these sentiments might carry with them a tinge of The Noble Savage.
 Here, however, they bear an almost crushing weight.
-Dewey has no cogent arguments, no can he; the proof of what he’s being told is all around him, disintegrating before his eyes.
+Dewey has no cogent arguments, nor can he; the proof of what he’s being told is all around him, disintegrating before his eyes.
 More, it is what provides his paycheck.
 Wolfen, coming at the very beginning of the Reagan Administration, was, despite its fantastic trappings, a warning.
 We ignored it, and others like it, at our peril.
 We live the result of that intransigence — and your children or grandchildren may die of it.

-But Wolfen is not a “message movie,” however urgent that message was.
+But Wolfen is not merely a “message movie,” however urgent that message was.
 It’s designed to intrigue, and to frighten, and it does so masterfully.
 If you heed its environmentalism, so much the better.
 But these imperatives are tucked into a film whose makers know how to scare you… and how to offer you beauty in the hunt.
 Its images are the kind that illustrate why seeing a movie at home, even on the widest plasma screen, cannot begin to replicate the experience of having a film like this wash over you in a theatre.
 On the DVD, you can barely see the red eyes that shoot forward in the old church, a moment that in the theatre shoved you against the back of your seat.
-And the lyricism of those rushing, hallucinatory Louma-crane-and Stedicam shots from the wolfens’ point of view (such as the moment when one marauding beast leaps over a fence) lose their breathtaking magic on anything smaller than a Panavision screen.
-Even the thermographic effects are less, although they still carry weight, as when we see the great white wolf though Dewey’s eyes, and recognize that he, at least, has gained back at least some small aspect of the sense Eddie has in mind.
+And the lyricism of those rushing, hallucinatory Louma-crane-and Steadicam shots from the wolfen’s’ point of view (such as the moment when one marauding beast leaps over a fence) lose their breathtaking magic on anything smaller than a full Panavision theatre-screen.
+Even the thermographic effects are less, although they still carry weight, as when we see the great white wolf though Dewey’s eyes, and recognize that he, at least, has gained back at least some small aspect of the sense Eddie had in mind.

-Seeing Wolfen again, in the 21st century, one is struck by its concerns, not merely with ecology but with the growing surveillance state and the concomitant fixation on security from human terror as its raison d’être.
+Seeing Wolfen again, in the 21st century, one is struck by its concerns, not merely with ecology but with the growing surveillance state and the concomitant fixation on security from human terror as its stated raison d’être.
 While this is not hammered home, it exists, on the movie’s periphery.
-Post-NSA ascendancy, we are reminded again of yet another of the movie’s warnings not heeded.
+Post-NSA ascendancy, we are reminded again of yet another of the movie’s warnings that went un-heeded.

 Wolfen features an early score by James Horner that is eerily effective, without bombast.
-Hearing it anew, you’ll catch motives and entire swatches of melody the composer later stole for his more well-known Aliens score.
-(Horner was a last-minute replacement for Craig Safan, whose initial score for Wolfen was rejected.)
-Well, at least Horner was ripping himself off then and not, as was his wont, lifting from others.
+Hearing it anew, you’ll catch motives and entire swatches of melody the composer later stole for his more well-known Aliens score.† Well, at least he was ripping himself off then and not, as was his later wont, lifting from others.

 A final note: When a movie one has seen, and loved, in youth, is later seen exhibited in a truncated, or censored, fashion, it can be a deeply frustrating and disorienting experience.
-In the case of Wolfen, music rights issues necessitated the trimming, in current prints (including home video), of Tom Waits’ cameo in a Bronx dive; as his sudden, un-heralded appearance, singing “Jitterbug Boy,” was one of the signal pleasures of the original, having him quite literally dropped out of the picture disturbs one’s sense of time as well as enjoyment.
+In the case of Wolfen, the typically nebulous “music rights issues”‡ necessitated the trimming, in current prints (including home video), of Tom Waits’ cameo in a Bronx dive; as his sudden, un-heralded appearance, singing “Jitterbug Boy,” was one of the signal pleasures of the original, having him quite literally dropped out of the picture disturbs one’s sense of time as well as enjoyment.
 In effect, a loss like this is a wrenching theft of memory.
-It’s a violation.